The 3-A Sanitary Standard requires food grade surfaces to have a 32Ra finish or better. Pharmaceutical standards may require an even better finish.

-Enerquip builds heat exchangers and pressure vessels for many OEM’s in this industry, and most of them are built to TEMA C or TEMA B guidelines, as well as the 3-A Sanitary Standard and to the ASME Boiler & Pressure Code, Section VIII, Div.
-1. Some clients request an upgrade from the 3-A Sanitary Standard to the ASME-BPE standard.
+Enerquip builds heat exchangers and pressure vessels for many OEM’s in this industry, and most of them are built to TEMA C or TEMA B, as well as the 3-A Sanitary Standards and to the ASME Boiler & Pressure Code, Section VIII, Div.
+1. Some clients request an upgrade from the 3-A Sanitary Standards to the ASME-BPE standard.

 Not sure what you need for your specific application?
 Let’s talk.
 We’ll review your process needs to ensure your product quality and reputation are secure.